 - Placing a hot water bottle or heating pad on the area

-How can you prevent period pain?
+What can you do to try to prevent period pain?

-Mefenamic acid can be taken to prevent the onset of cramps.
+Mefenamic acid can be taken to help prevent the onset of cramps.
 In addition, there are a number of non-medicinal ways to help prevent cramps.
 These include:

 - Having a healthy diet